Stanley Johnson (basketball): Sioux Falls Skyforce (2022)

 On December 8, 2022, Johnson signed with the Sioux Falls Skyforce.

 San Antonio Spurs (2022–2023)

 On December 12, 2022, Johnson signed with the San Antonio Spurs.
 On February 12, 2023, he was waived by the Spurs.

-Return to Sioux Falls (2023–present)

 On February 14, 2023, Johnson was reacquired by the Sioux Falls Skyforce.

+Stockton Kings (2023–2024)

+On December 6, 2023, Johnson was acquired by the Stockton Kings.

+Anadolu Efes (2024–2025)

+On July 4, 2024, Johnson signed with Anadolu Efes of the Turkish Basketbol Süper Ligi and the EuroLeague.
+In February 2025, Johnson was granted permission to temporarily leave the team and return to the United States for family reasons.
+On February 11, 2025, Johnson officially parted ways with the Turkish powerhouse and returned to the NBA G League.
+In 17 EuroLeague games, he averaged only 1.9 points and 1.1 rebounds per contest.

+Nagasaki Velca (2025–present)

+On July 29, 2025, Johnson signed with Nagasaki Velca of the Japanese B.League.